Shifting from toxic fossil and nuclear fuels to hydrogen made from the sun, wind and water with waertime-speed.

 It is important not to forget that due to the Exponential Age in which we live, humanity is rapidly accelerating into a technological "utopia" of molecular medicine that by eliminating aging and disease will give birth to a new biocybernetic species: Homo Immortalis.
 Such extraordinary developments, however, are dependent on avoiding the ecological "oblivion" of mass-extinction that is already well underway. and the decisions made in the nest few years will determine which future evolves.
 For details on the critically important nature of exponential growth, please refer to the Phoenix Project video documentary and the Exponential Icebergs paper that are both posted in the video and papers section of this Phoenix Project Foundation website.

 For a discussion of the ethical implication of such developments, please refer to the Revealing Science of God paper that is posted in the "Papers" section of this website.

 Take Action Now and Become Part of the Solution

-For more details on this transition of substance, please refer to the "Papers" and "Video" section of this website, all of which are provided at no cost.
-You can also contact the Foundation or schedule Harry Braun for an interview by calling or writing to the Phoenix Project Foundation at the address listed below.
+For more details on this transition of substance, please refer to the "Papers" and "Video" section of this website.
+You can also contact the Foundation or schedule Harry Braun for an interview by sending an email to the address listed below.